hallzy/dotfiles/README.md

 This will clone the repository and will symlink important files from that repository to your home folder.

-The script that runs as the 4th step above symlinks important files to your home folder.

 The 6th entry will install all the programs in the .auto-install-programs/programs-to-install file.